somudas/wannahack22/reverse-engineering/Oreo Shake.md

         ret
 ```

-I couldnt run with gcc or nasm, and so I just went ahead and wrote an equivalent C code:
+I couldn't run it with gcc or nasm, and so I just went ahead and wrote an equivalent C code:

 ```C
 #include<stdio.h>